Sunday, 6 July 2014

 Later we went back to town over a footbridge that we had not noticed before, and wandered about looking for an open restaurant, but to no avail.
 Then we retired to the bar, where the last hour of the Tour de France was playing on the TV.

 It was not looking good.
-We decided to go back to our tent and eat the left-over steaks from Aixe-sur-Vienne, which were starting to look (and smell) a bit doubtful, but were all that we had.
+We decided to go back to our tent and eat the left-over steaks from Aixe-sur-Vienne, which were starting to look (and smell) a bit doubtful, but they were all the food that we had.

-We were halfway across the bridge when the affable Englishman lumbered up behind us and gasped that the pizza van had just arrived – apparently it comes on Sundays in July and August.
-He had not had that much exercise for years, he added, and we hoped he was not going to expire.
+We were halfway across the bridge when the affable Englishman lumbered up behind us and gasped that the pizza van had just arrived – apparently it does come on Sundays in July and August.
+He had not had that much exercise in years, he added, and we hoped he was not going to drop dead in front of us

 We walked back with him, very pleased, and ordered our pizzas.
 They took half an hour to prepare, so we went back to the bar (it was raining again) and had another round of apéritifs inside.